Ranidu-Premathilaka/Ludo/Docs/finalize.md

 need one captured to move to the homerow since the blocks are overpowered

-if block or troop clockwise:
+if block or piece clockwise:
-    needs to pass approach 1 times to go to homerow if block or troop counter clockwise
+    needs to pass approach 1 times to go to homerow if block or piece counter clockwise
     needs to pass approach 1 times to go to homerow

 (since this is a serious change don't if not possible without massive changes )